Farm 156 NK is currently used for cattle ranching. It is a 9 000 ha sand veld farm.

 TSA used holistic veld management techniques which although infrastructure intensive enabled stocking rates to be increased.
-We stocked at approx. 1 LSU to 4 ha compared to the Ghanzi norm of 1 LSU to 12 – 15 Ha.
+The Ghanzi average stocking rate is approximately 1 LSU / 12-15 Ha, through our holistic rangeland management we doubled the carrying capacity.
 As the system develops and the grasses respond we anticipate the stocking rates to increase to as much as double normal carrying capacities in the area or better.

 There are two boreholes on this farm around 360m deep.
 They deliver approx. 12 m3 / hour to central reservoir capacity of 600 000 litres or approx. 1 weeks buffer when fully stocked.